llir/llvm/README.md

 Primary focus of version 0.3: *grammar covering the entire LLVM IR language*.

-The grammar for LLVM IR is now complete and covers the entire LLVM IR language, based on the source code of the official LLVM project as of 2018-02-19 (rev [llvm-mirror/llvm@db070bb](https://github.com/llvm-mirror/llvm/commit/db070bbdacd303ae7da129f59beaf35024d94c53)).
+The grammar for LLVM IR is now complete and covers the entire LLVM IR language (as of LLVM 7.0).

+Lexers and parsers for LLVM IR assembly are automatically generated from a [EBNF grammar](https://github.com/llir/ll/blob/master/ll.tm) using [Textmapper](https://github.com/inspirer/textmapper).

+The Textmapper generated source code has been split into a [dedicated repository](https://github.com/llir/ll).

 ### Version 0.4 (to be released)